Straw scientifically proven as viable building material

 Many technologies have promised these qualities, but few have been commercially viable.
 What's been lacking is the performance data needed to demonstrate that these technologies are durable, genuinely environmentally beneficial, and suitable to be insured.

 Over the past 13 years, our Department of Architecture & Civil Engineering has led on research into straw as a low-impact building material.
-This work, which has included developing a unique straw bale panel as well as scientific monitoring and testing, has now culminated in a crucial industry certification.
+This work, which has included developing a unique straw bale panel as well as scientific monitoring and testing, has now culminated in crucial industry certifications.

 The BM TRADA’s Q-Mark certification guarantees a straw building’s energy efficiency, fire safety, durability and weather-resilience and means that developers and homebuyers can now get insurance and mortgages for straw homes and buildings.